 4. Horseback Riding

-Horses are common in Costa Rica although they are less frequently used as a form of transportation in this country than they are in neighboring Central American countries.
+Horses are common in Costa Rica, although they are less frequently used as a form of transportation in this country than in neighboring Central American countries.

-Still, there are plenty of people in Guanacaste who offer horseback trail riding experiences to eager tourists both along the beach and in the rainforest.
+Still, plenty of people in Guanacaste offer horseback trail riding experiences to eager tourists both along the beach and in the rainforest.

-An afternoon riding a horse through the beautiful environs of Guanacaste is a lovely and memorable way to spend a morning or an afternoon.
+An afternoon ride a horse through the beautiful environs of Guanacaste is a lovely and memorable way to spend a morning or an afternoon.

 Whether you like birds, mammals, reptiles, or amphibians, you can spend entire days quietly observing animals during your Costa Rican vacation if that’s how you wish to spend your time.